jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.9.1 Candidate screening and hiring
   - The following strategies can reduce your risk:
-    - **Candidate screening and hiring**: To properly plan for security, you shold have standards in place for job descriptions, job classification, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment agreements, and nondisclosure agreements
+    - **Candidate screening and hiring**: To properly plan for security, you should have standards in place for job descriptions, job classification, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment agreements, and nondisclosure agreements
       - screening employment candidates thoroughly is a key part of the hiring process
       - be sure to conduct a full background check that includes a criminal records check, job history verification, education verification, certification validation and confirmation of other accolades when possible
       - all references should be contacted
-- 1.9.2 Employement agreements and policies
+- 1.9.2 Employment agreements and policies
-  - **Employment agreement**: specifies job duties, expectations, rate of pay, benefits and info about termination; sometimes, such agreements are for a set period (for example, in a contract or short-term job).
+  - **Employment agreement**: specifies job duties, expectations, rate of pay, benefits and info about termination; sometimes, such agreements are for a set period (for example, in a contract or short-term job)
     - Employment agreements facilitate termination when needed for an underperforming employee
     - The more info and detail in an employment agreement, the less risk (risk of a wrongful termination lawsuit, for example) the company has during a termination proceeding
     - e.g. a terminated employee might take a copy of their email with them without thinking of it as stealing, but they are less likely to do so if an employment agreement or another policy document clearly prohibits it
     - example employee agreements:
       - non-compete
-      - codes of conduct such as an acceptable use policy (AUP), which defines what is and isn’t acceptable acitivty, practice, or use for company equipemnt and resources
+      - codes of conduct such as an acceptable use policy (AUP), which defines what is and isn’t acceptable activity, practice, or use for company equipment and resources
       - nondisclosure agreement (NDA), which is a doc used to protect confidential information from being disclosed by a current or former employee
 - 1.9.3 Onboarding, transfers and termination processes
   - **Onboarding**: process of bringing a new employee into the org
-    - creating documented processes allowing the new employee to be intgrated quickly and consistently
+    - creating documented processes allowing the new employee to be integrated quickly and consistently
   - **Transfer**: an employee moves from one job to another, likely requiring adjusted account access to maintain appropriate least privilege
   - **Termination or offboarding**: offboarding is the removal of an employee's identity from the IAM system, once that person has left the org; can also be an element used when an employee transfers into a new role
     - whether cordial or abrupt, the ex-employee should be escorted off the premises and not allowed to return
 - 1.9.4 Vendor, consultant, and contractor agreements and controls
   - Orgs commonly outsource many IT functions, particularly data center hosting, contact-center support, and application development
-  - Info security policies and procedures must address outsourcing secuity and the use of service providers, vendors and consultants
+  - Info security policies and procedures must address outsourcing security and the use of service providers, vendors and consultants
     - e.g. access control, document exchange and review, maintenance, on-site assessment, process and policy review, and Service Level Agreements (SLAs) are examples of outsourcing security considerations
 - 1.9.5 Compliance policy requirements
   - **Compliance**: the act of confirming or adhering to rules, policies, regulations, standards, or requirements